 |Causes of Hypoxemia|

 |Cause||PaO2||A-a gradient||PaO2 response to supplemental oxygen|

 |V/Q Mismatch||Decreased||Increased||Usually increases (depends on V/Q mismatch type)|

 Pathophysiology of Hypercapnia

 Hypercapnia occurs when carbon-dioxide tension (PCO2) increases to more than 50 mmHg.
-As explained above, at steady state, the rate of carbon dioxide production within the body the is constant.
-The PACO2 depends on and is inversely proportional to the ventilation, so decreased ventilation will cause increased PACO2 and vice versa.
-Therefore, hypercapnia (along with hypoxemia, Type II respiratory failure) occurs usually due to conditions that decrease the ventilation.
+As explained above, at a steady-state, the rate of carbon dioxide production within the body is constant.
+The PACO2 depends on and is inversely proportional to ventilation, so decreased ventilation will cause increased PACO2 and vice versa.
+Therefore, hypercapnia (along with hypoxemia, Type II respiratory failure) occurs, usually due to conditions that decrease ventilation.

-- Reduced central respiratory drive, e.g. opioid overdose, head injury.
+- Reduced central respiratory drive, e.g.,, opioid overdose or head injury

 Treatment of Respiratory Failure

 Patients with acute respiratory failure have an increased risk of hypoxic tissue damage and should be admitted to a respiratory/intensive care unit.
 The patient’s airway, breathing, and circulation (ABCs) must be assessed and managed first, similar to all emergencies.